npm install -g npm; npm install -g firstname.lastname@example.org

 Note: The above should not require

-sudo, if it does, we'd suggest that you reinstall your Node.js installation in a way that doesn't, otherwise you'll likely run into permission problems in the future.
+sudo).
+If it does, we recommend reinstalling Node.js so that it doesn't.
+Otherwise you're likely to run into permission problems in the future.
 Follow the Step 1 instructions to reinstall Node.js without requiring

 When upgrading: in addition to the above, run

 docpad updateinside your project directory to ensure that your local installations of DocPad and its plugins are updated to their latest compatible versions